Get

 • Make a large “X” with black tape on large picture windows.
 If they get excited or want to go outside, it will prevent your Greyhound from running into them.

 • Skip the dog park.
-Remember, racing Greyhounds have never been around other breeds.
+Remember, racing Greyhounds has never been around other breeds.
 Bringing them to a dog park might be a disaster waiting to happen, at least until your pet has been properly socialized.

 • Don’t overfeed your Greyhound.
 As they transition from a racing dog to your pet, the chance of overeating and becoming obese is high.
 That’s because they will lose all the muscles they formed when racing and training 7-days-a-week.